Framework-R-D/phlex-design/doc/programming_paradigm.rst

    \overline{b} = \mbox{avg} \left\{(b_i)_{i \in \mathcal{I}}\right\} = \frac{1}{n} \mbox{fold}(+, (b_i)_{i \in \mathcal{I}})

 where the fold accepts a binary operator (:math:`+` in this case) that is applied to pairs of (usually consecutive) elements of the provided sequence.

+.. admonition:: Chris Green
+   :class: admonition-chg

+   This seems overly simplified: should we mention a running sum rather than just, "pairs of ... elements of the provided sequence?"

 The fold is an example of a *higher-order function* (HOF) [Wiki-hof]_ that accepts a sequence and an operator applied to elements of that sequence.